meodai/rampensau/README.md

   hStartCenter : 0.5,                    // where in the ramp the hue should be centered hEasing : (x, fr) => x,                // hue easing function

+  // if you want to use a specific list of hues, you can pass an array of hues to the hueList option
+  // all other hue options will be ignored

+  // hueList : […],                      // list of hues to use

+  // saturation
   sRange  : [0.4, 0.35],                 // saturation range
   sEasing : (x, fr) => Math.pow(x, 2),   // saturation easing function

+  // lightness
   lRange  : [Math.random() * 0.1, 0.9],  // lightness range
   lEasing : (x, fr) => Math.pow(x, 1.5), // lightness easing function
 });